 So, is it true that God only made Adam the head of their marriage after the curse?
 Before we look at the text, it is worth noting that the attitude toward leadership in this article assumes that submission to godly leadership is always a bad, oppressive thing.

-It is granted that due to our fallen, prideful, rebellious nature we do often struggle to submit to leadership, whether it be God himself or those whom God sets over us, but this is not because submitting ourselves to authority is intrinsically evil.
+It is granted that due to our fallen, prideful, rebellious nature we do often struggle to submit to leadership, whether it be to God himself or those whom God sets over us, but this is not because submitting ourselves to authority is intrinsically evil.
 A part of God’s redemptive work in us is to restore us to humility where we are able to celebrate and joyfully submit ourselves to godly leadership.

 a.)
 The first evidence that Adam was made the leader in the marriage prior to the fall, was that he was created first (Genesis 2:7) and he was instructed by God regarding covenant faithfulness before Eve was created (Genesis 2:15-17).
 God gave Adam the responsibility of leading Eve in righteousness.

-Being the first-born in Hebrew culture conferred leadership and authority, as it did with Adam.
+Being the firstborn in Hebrew culture conferred leadership and authority, as it did with Adam.
 We saw this referenced earlier in Paul’s argument in 1 Timothy 2:13, “For Adam was formed first, and then Eve.”
-This is also frequently mentioned regarding Jesus as the ‘first-born’ which confers authority onto him over all who are born-again after him.
+This is also frequently mentioned regarding Jesus as the ‘first-born’, which confers authority onto Him over all who are born-again after Him.

 b.)
-When God creates Eve, he designates her role not as ‘co-leader’ but as Adam’s ‘helper’ (Genesis 2:18).
-As a consequence of our fallen, prideful natures we may consider this role to be inferior or demeaning, but God himself does not shy away from giving us his Spirit to ‘help’ us.
-The Spirit’s role as ‘helper’ in no way makes him inferior to the Father, he simply performs a different function.
+When God creates Eve, He designates her role not as ‘co-leader’ but as Adam’s ‘helper’ (Genesis 2:18).
+As a consequence of our fallen, prideful natures, we may consider this role to be inferior or demeaning, but God Himself does not shy away from giving us His Spirit to ‘help’ us.
+The Spirit’s role as ‘helper’ in no way makes Him inferior to the Father, He simply performs a different function.

 c.)
 In Hebrew culture, it is also significant that Adam was given the task of naming Eve (Genesis 2:23).
 This also indicated authority.